 Would you recommend undertaking a course with Plymouth University, and why?

 I had the time of my life studying at Plymouth, and it has catapulted me into an incredible job I’d never even considered before.
 If that isn’t a recommendation, I don’t know what is.

 Inspired by this story?

 For more information about studying biomedical science, please visit our BSc (Hons) Biomedical Science course and MSc Biomedical Science page.
 For more information about our range of courses within the School of Biomedical Sciences, please visit the school page.

 Want to find similar alumni?

-If you would like to find out what other alumni from the Faculty of Medicine and Dentistry are currently doing, please visit the biological, health, chemical and agricultural sciences interest area.
+If you would like to find out what other alumni are doing, please visit the biological, health, chemical and agricultural sciences interest area.